3 Tricks for Burying Bad Reviews

 How Does Google Rank Reviews?

-This is the main reason your new 1-star review can be so problematic!
+This is the main reason your new 1-star review can hurt your business.
 As soon as the unhappy customer leaves that 1-star review, Google will usually put it on top of your other reviews.

 Sometimes you’ll get some good reviews right after a bad one, and you won’t have to worry about it for long.
 If you’re a smaller business though, your reviews may be few and far between, so the most recent bad review is stuck to your e-window for weeks or even months!